-To summarise, think of car loans as money that’s borrowed for a specific purpose.
+To summarise, think of car loans as money that is borrowed for a specific purpose.
 Meanwhile, a personal loan has more flexibility and could be used for a variety of purposes.

 Have you considered a balloon payment?
-As mentioned above, some dealerships will finance your car using a balloon payment plan.
-A balloon payment is a large sum paid at the end of your loan term after you’ve made a number of small payments over a certain term.
-Balloon payments are considered both beneficial and risky.
+Some dealerships will finance your car using a balloon payment plan.
+A balloon payment is a large sum paid at the end of your loan term after you’ve made a number of small payments over a set term.
+Balloon payments have pros and cons that need to be considered.

-They can be beneficial in the sense that you end up saving more money on interest.
-Yet they can also be risky as they can be hard to budget for.
+They can be beneficial in the sense that your ongoing repayments may be smaller.
+However, as you’re left with a final payment that is a percentage of the total loan.
 Ultimately, it all depends on your specific financial and personal circumstances.